docknetwork/crypto-wasm-ts/README.md

 const provingKey = BoundCheckSnarkSetup();
 ```

-For creating the proof of knowledge of the BBS+ signature and one of the signed message being in certain bounds, the prover creates the following 2 statements.
+For creating the proof of knowledge of the BBS signature and one of the signed message being in certain bounds, the prover creates the following 2 statements.

 ```ts
 // Signer's parameters